 a) Option 1: Change-Of-State is defaulted, so this method is chosen if the Transmit Timeout field is left at 0 and ALL data is new.

-Example 1: Send a message of "hello" from the PLC to the RTA gateway.
-The ASCII device see's "hello".
-Send "hello' again and nothing will happen because of the RTA Change-of-State Rule.
+Example 1: From the PLC, send a message of "hello", through the RTA gateway the ASCII device see's "hello".
+Send "hello' again, nothing will happen because of the RTA Change-of-State Rule.